groboclown/tern-scheduler/packages/core/README.md

    * If a scheduled job is in the "update-error" state, then its state is indeterminate.
    * If the lock has expired, then its state should be determined through the task state.
    * If the software determines that it wasn't due to a Tern coding error, then the state should be repaired based on the states of its running tasks.

-## Implementation TO-DOs

-### Scheduled Job Delete

-Deleting scheduled jobs is broken right now - it will leave tasks without parents.
-So it's currently disabled.

-### Repair

-Repairing scheduled jobs and tasks in an uncertain state needs to be handled.
-The code is present to detect them and trigger a fix execution, but the fix needs to be written.

-### One Time Task Removal

-If we want to cancel one future task, then doing so should set the task to a new "never run" state, and peel a new subsequent task as though the just-canceled task started then completed.
-It's a new "finished" state.
-This is an easy win for functionality.

-### CRON

-The cron implementation isn't there yet.
-Right now, writing the "when to fire the next job" is a DIY project.